 This is the latest Brexit newsletter for British citizens living in the Netherlands.
-It is issued by the Dutch Immigration and Naturalisation Service (IND).
-Subsequent issues will be published as developments unfold.
+It is issued by the Dutch Immigration and Naturalisation Service (IND) in English.
+Subsequent issues will be published when there is more news.
 Previous newsletters are available from the archive below.
 It is not currently possible to receive this newsletter by e-mail.
-This newsletter is available in English only.